ervinmplayon/fyb-opps/README.md

 - [ ] Ticket: integrate logger into limiter map
 - [ ] Logging added to the cleanup process.
 - [ ] Sliding window: More precise throttling (less bursty)
+- [ ] Add X-Forwarded-For support (for use behind reverse proxies)

+## Concepts to Learn
 - [ ] Understand how this implementation is different from a `gin` router setup implementation
-- [ ] Add X-Forwarded-For support (for use behind reverse proxies)
+- [ ] Double-Checked Locking: A Concurrency-Safe Pattern